Hearn Generating Station: Conversion to natural gas

 By the end of 1971, the entire plant was converted to burn natural gas with four units retaining the option to burn coal.
 In December 1972, Alberta Premier Peter Lougheed called the billion cubic metres of Alberta natural gas the station was burning annually "an appalling waste of natural gas" at the price of about $0.035 per cubic metre, and he charged that Ontario was getting a "cheap ride" at Alberta's expense.

 The station operated burning natural gas until 1983.
-Units 1–5 were mothballed between 1978–1979.
+Units 1–5 were mothballed between 1978 and 1979.
 Conversion to natural gas reduced pollution but increased operating costs and the plant's efficiency was much lower than today's combined cycle and cogeneration plants.
 The last three 200 MW units at the plant resumed burning coal along with natural gas but they were phased out of operation in July 1983, due to concerns about increased air pollution in Toronto and an abundant energy supply in the province.
 The staff level had been reduced to around 180 when power production stopped in 1983.
 Many of the workers took early retirement and others were transferred to other sites.
 Some of the generators were operated as synchronous condensers to improve power quality in Toronto and the electrical control room and switchyard continued to operate until 1995, with a staff of about 10.